-Smith offers 37 departmental major fields and 10 interdepartmental majors, 42 departmental minors and 24 interdepartmental minors.
+Smith offers 36 departmental major fields and 12 interdepartmental majors, 39 departmental minors and 20 interdepartmental minors.
+There are 13 academic concentrations, which give you a way to organize a combination of intellectual and practical experiences around an area of interest.
 While not an easy process, if a student wants to design her own major she may do so.
 She must obtain the approval of the Subcommittee on Honors and Independent Programs of the Committee on Academic Policy.
 Student-designed majors must differ significantly from existing majors.

 The average class size is 19.

 The student/faculty ratio is 9 to 1.
 Students interact with their faculty both in and out of the classroom.
 Faculty hold office hours during which students visit with questions about class.
 Faculty are also available by individual appointment.
 Many students and faculty interact in non-academic arenas including over meals and tea in student houses.